FLY THROUGHS

 2020 | Trans-Canada Highway / Goldstream Provincial Park, Vancouver Island

 Just north of Victoria, the Goldstream Provincial Park is a popular attraction, drawing thousands of onlookers annually to watch the Goldstream River salmon run.
-Those visitors arrive at the park via the Trans-Canada Highway 1 (Hwy 1), the main north-south corridor on Vancouver Island.
+Those visitors arrive at the park via the Trans-Canada Highway 1, the main north-south corridor on Vancouver Island.

-With the Malahat Corridor Improvement Project, the BC Ministry of Transportation & Infrastructure has been improving the safety of Hwy 1 by installing a median barrier and other upgrades.
+With the Malahat Corridor Improvement Project, the BC Ministry of Transportation & Infrastructure has been improving the safety of Highway 1 by installing a median barrier and other upgrades.

 Screen shot of fly through video of proposed updates to the Old Hospital Rotary Park in Ponoka, AB